 There are no shortages of common scams targeting real estate professionals.
 If a deal or investment opportunity seems too good to be true, it’s likely a good idea to investigate it carefully.
 While the opportunity may be legitimate, there’s a strong likelihood there’s something in the deal you’re overlooking.

-•Bait and switch sales: If you’re hoping to sell off an investment property in the near future, this is a scam to beware of.
+- Bait and switch sales: If you’re hoping to sell off an investment property shortly, this is a scam to beware of.
 During a bait and switch sale, a prospective buyer will offer a purchase price much higher than the market value for your property.
 Once you enter into a contract to sell them the property, however, the buyer will attempt to reduce the sale price.
 This leads to protracted negotiations and lost revenue, as well as missed opportunities from other serious buyers.

-•Duplicated listings: When shopping for a new investment, beware of properties appearing listed multiple times.
+- Duplicated listings: When shopping for a new investment property, beware of properties appearing listed multiple times.
 Many unscrupulous scam artists will copy legitimate real estate listings from brokerages and list them on their own to drive phone calls and traffic.
 If you call about a fake listing, you may end up being roped into paying fees or wiring money to the hucksters.
-Be sure to talk to the police if you encounter any duplicate real estate listings or suspicious behavior behind them.
+Be sure to talk to the police if you encounter any duplicate real estate listings or suspicious behaviour behind them.

 When a scam isn’t a scam